flipacholas/Architecture-of-consoles/articles/playstation-2.md

 {{< /tabs >}}

 {{% inner_markdown %}}
+During the days of the original Playstation, multiple revisions of the original controller were released featuring different features (and also bringing fragmentation to the market).
+Now, for the benefit of developers, there was a single controller that unified all the previous properties.

 Compared to the DualShock, the new version featured a slight redesign, it included two analogue sticks and two vibration motors for a richer input and feedback, respectively.
+{{% /inner_markdown %}}
+{{< /float_group >}}

 Next to the controller slot is the **Memory Card slot** which is compatible with PS1 and PS2 cards.
 The new cards embed extra circuitry for security purposes referred as **MagicGate**, which enable games to block data transfers between different memory cards.
-{{% /inner_markdown %}}
-{{< /float_group >}}

 ---

 ## Operating System

 There's a **4 MB ROM** chip fitted on the motherboard that stores a great amount of code used to load a shell menu that the users can interact with, but it also provides system calls to simplify I/O access, games rely on this.

-Upon boot, the CPU will execute instructions in ROM which in turn will:
-1. Initialise the hardware.
-2. Load a **Kernel** into RAM, this will handle system calls and also provide multi-threading support (cooperative and priority-based).
-3. Start the IOP processor and send it **modules**, these will enable the IOP to handle the hardware of this console.
-At the end, the IOP will be put in a 'waiting for command' state.
-    - The use of modules allows Sony to release new hardware revisions of the PS2 without changing the IOP, lowering production costs.
-3. Load 'OSDSYS', the program that displays the splash animation and the shell menu.

 {{< tabs nested="true" class="centered-container" >}}
   {{< tab_figure_img name="Boot animation" active="true" src="bios/animated.jpg" alt="PS2 Splash screen boot animation" >}}